 Extensive national and international collections in the Herbarium and Botanic Gardens; Fully equipped molecular laboratory including a sequencer.

-Ecology (PIs Daniel Kelly, Fraser Mitchell, Jane Stout and Alison Donnelly)
+Ecology (PIs Daniel Kelly, Fraser Mitchell and Jane Stout)

 Wide range of equipment for field survey of vegetation, invertebrates and soils; Wet lab for plant identification and soil analysis; Palaeoecology lab for analysis of sediments including a range of coring equipment and boats.